wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 0.9.7 =
+* fixed a small error that prevented the ajax update in buttons with more than one whitespace.

 = 0.9.6 =
 * hopefully solves the [problem with mod_security](http://blog.jl42.de/reaction-buttons/comment-page-1/#comment-812) due to a filename with "cookie" in it... *sigh*